facebook/react-native-website/docs/running-on-device.md

 If it doesn't resolve your local IP address either the **xip.io** service is down or more likely your router prevents it.

-To still use xip.io behind your rooter:
+To still use xip.io behind your router:

 - configure your phone to use Google DNS (8.8.8.8)
 - disable the appropriate security feature in your router